kubernetes/community/contributors/design-proposals/troubleshoot-running-pods.md

     sandbox.
 1.  `convertStatusToAPIStatus()` must sort Debug Containers status into `DebugContainerStatuses` similar to as it does for `InitContainerStatuses`
-1. The kubelet must preserve information on debug containers for reporting.
+1. The kubelet must preserve `ContainerStatus` on debug containers for reporting.
 1. Debug Containers must be excluded from calculation of pod phase and condition